der-Dod/jumps/README.md

 This datafield is based on the open source [PoleSteps to FIT](https://github.com/rgergely/polesteps) steps datafield with a multiplier.
 The multiplier can be configured through the Connect IQ phone application or the Garmin Express PC software.
 The differences are:
 * jumps counted instead of steps (jumps = steps, see below)
-* Connect IQ graphs for jumps
+* Connect IQ graphs for total jumps, jumps per minute, and seconds per jump
+* Choose between 3 types of data to display: jumps, jumps per minute, and seconds per jump (all 3 will be displayed in charts)

-I found out that counting steps while jumping with a rope was exactly the same as counting steps.
+I found out that counting steps while jumping with a rope was exactly the same as counting jumps.
 Therefore the datafield!
 If your steps do not match your jumps, you can still adjust the multiplier.

+#####A big Thank you to rgergely for making his code available!

 Description of the original "Steps to FIT" datafield:
 This datafield shows the number of steps taken during an activity.
 It only records steps when the timer is running.
 At the end of the session the step data are written into the FIT file for the entire session (total number of steps) and also for the individual laps (number of steps per each lap) so that you can check it in the activity summary on the Garmin Connect website or in the Garmin Connect application.